xinciliu/GlucoAgent/ReadMe.md

 `./data/cgm_ts.csv`, which contains CGM time-series features and a mandatory column named **OT** (ground truth glucose value), as well as carbohydrate intake and insulin dosage.

 `./data/user_info.txt`, Plain text for user information, including age, gender, diabetes type, medical history and living habits.
+`./data/reference_paper.json`, reference paper that is extracted from database that are closely related to this patient.

 ## Project Structure
 ## Project Structure